Sherborne RFC: Ground and location

 The clubhouse and grounds are located at the Terrace Playing Fields.
 The Terraces are an artificially created area of flat land made just before the start of the Second World War by levelling part of the valley sides on the southern boundary of the town.

 In the club's first season they were allocated one pitch by the town council, located at the most exposed, western, corner of the ground.
 The clubhouse was the cricket clubhouse and so unused during the rugby season; a small wooden clapboard construction consisting of little more than a bar and small kitchen.
 As the membership and playing level of the club increased over the first few seasons, so the number of pitches being marked was increased and their location less remote.
 The clubhouse was also demolished and rebuilt in brick; a much more substantial construction including a much larger bar area, more substantial kitchen and storage rooms as well as four team changing-rooms, two referees' changing rooms and showers.
 Initially the bar area was to be divided in two, a main bar and a smaller committee and vice-presidents' bar.
 The wall had been built during the day before an evening team practice session and when the players found out about it they entered the construction site and pushed the wall down while the cement was still wet.
-They did not want the club to change from the small player-centred club that it was to a club where the Establishment with little real interest in rugby could network.
+They did not want the club to change from the small player-centered club that it was to a club where the Establishment with little real interest in rugby could network.